cloudflare/cloudflare-docs/content/waf/_partials/_analytics-activity-log.md

   list: never
 ---

-The **Activity log** summarizes Firewall events by date to show the action taken and the applied Cloudflare security feature.
+The **Activity log** summarizes firewall events by date to show the action taken and the applied Cloudflare security feature.

 ![Example of Activity log events](/waf/static/analytics-activity-log.png)

-Firewall Events are shown by individual event rather than by request.
-For example, if a single request triggers three different Firewall features, the Firewall Events will show three individual events in the **Activity log**.
+Firewall events are shown by individual event rather than by request.
+For example, if a single request triggers three different Firewall features, the firewall events will show three individual events in the **Activity log**.

 Expand each event to check its details, and define filters and exclusions based on the event's field values.
 Click the **Filter** or **Exclude** button when hovering a field to add the field value to the filters or exclusions list of the displayed analytics.
 To download the event data in JSON format, click **Export event JSON**.